School pets

 When he is in school, Mrs Ward puts this sign on her door so that we know when Bailey is in school.

 He is very friendly and is a rescue dog himself.
-He is three years old and was born in Spain.
+He is four years old and was born in Spain.
 A rescue program brought him over to Scotland, where he lived for a while.
-He then travelled to Birmingam.
+He then travelled to Birmingham.
 He lives at home with Mrs Ward.
 Sometimes the chickens also go home with Mrs Ward too (though they stay in their own hutch and not in Bailey's bed).

 of